boudhayan/coding-fun/_posts/2020-04-06-may-questions.markdown

 categories:
 ---

-# 1.What are the differences between forEach and for loop in swift? advantages of forEach over for loop.
+# 1. What are the differences between forEach and for loop in swift? advantages of forEach over for loop.

 forEach can be more useful if the action you want to perform is a single function call on each element in a collection.
 Passing a function name to forEach instead of passing closure expression can lead to clearer and more concise code.
 For example, if you are writing a view controller and want to add an array of subviews to `self.view`, you can just use `views.forEach(view.addSubview)` as function type `(UIView) -> Void` is same as the `closure` type.

 There are some differences between `for` loop and `forEach` loop.
-If a for loop has a return statement in it, rewriting it with forEach can significantly change the code's behavior.
+If a for loop has a return statement in it, rewriting it with forEach can significantly change the code's behaviour.
 Consider the following example, which is written using a for loop with where condition:

 {% highlight swift %}
 public extension Array where Element: Equatable {